himansu1211/E-Commerce-Website/README.md

-# SHOPLANE - E-commerce Website
+# SHOPCART - E-commerce Website

 A static e-commerce website built with HTML, CSS, and JavaScript, featuring product browsing, shopping cart functionality, and a responsive design.